 East of the Ochocos, midway across Oregon, the John Day Fossil Beds National Monument documents many millions of years of prehistoric life, from just after the demise of the dinosaurs to delicate aquatic plants.
 In the 1860s, frontier preacher and amateur geologist Thomas Condon was the first to recognize the importance of the beds, which contain one of the world’s richest and most diverse concentrations of mammalian and reptilian fossils, including saber-toothed cats.
-Offering a visually attractive and easily accessible record of life on earth, spanning the past 6 million to 54 million years (out of some 4.5 billion that our planet has existed), the monument is made up of three distinct units, totaling some 14,000 acres.
+Offering a visually attractive and easily accessible record of life on earth, spanning the past 6 million to 54 million years (out of some 4.5 billion that our planet has existed), the monument is made up of three distinct units, totaling more than 14,000 ac (5,666 ha).
 Needless to say, fossil collecting is strictly prohibited in the park.

 The eerie, empty moonscape can be easily toured from US-26.
 Start in the west with the Painted Hills Unit, just west of Mitchell, then 6 mi (9.6 km) north of US-26, where trails and overlooks offer views of striated hills and bluffs formed by fallen ash and brilliantly colored in bands of red, pink, black, and bronze.
 A life-size Georgia O’Keeffe landscape, Painted Hills is a popular spot with photographers and painters, especially the short Painted Cove trail, which winds through the most intense colors.